ncats/services/docs/package-apis.md

 }
 ```

-With the above configuration set up, the Shell will establish a socket
+With the above configuration, `services` will attempt to establish a socket
 connection to `host1` and `host2`.
-Broadcasting an existing Socket.IO event
+Broadcasting an event
 from your LabShare package would invoke the listeners set up in the `onConnect`
 functions of `host1` and `host2`.